operate-first/service-catalog/README.md

 ## Architecture

 The service catalog is implemented using [backstage](https://backstage.io/).
 This instance of backstage is built using two basic packages, `app` and `backend`.
 The `app` packages serves as the frontend and `backend` package as the backend.
-These two applications then communicate with each other to create the service-catalog.
+These two applications then communicate with each other to create the service catalog.

 ## Catalog items

 Backstage can utilize a separate location (for example a GitHub repository) for the catalog component definitions.
 More information on how these files are defined can be found in the backstage [documentation](https://backstage.io/docs/features/software-catalog/descriptor-format).

-Component definition files for this service-catalog are located [here](https://github.com/SamoKopecky/apps/tree/master/service-catalog).
+Component definition files for this service catalog are located [here](https://github.com/SamoKopecky/apps/tree/master/service-catalog).
 If you want to edit them, make a pull request in that repository.

 There is an `example` folder located that only contains catalog items dedicated to local development.
-Switching between local and remote sources can configured in `app-config.local.yaml` in the `catalog.locations` key.
+Switching between local and remote sources can be configured in `app-config.local.yaml` in the `catalog.locations` key.

 ## Permissions

-Right now the access to the catalog is read-only for everyone.
+Access to the service catalog is read-only for everyone.
 Permissions are defined using a [permission policy](https://backstage.io/docs/permissions/writing-a-policy).
-A permission policy is defined in `packages/backend/src/plugins/permission.ts`.
+A permission policy is defined [here](https://github.com/operate-first/service-catalog/blob/main/packages/backend/src/plugins/permission.ts#L14-L21).

 ## Integrations

 It is possible to integrate backstage using many other external providers such as GitHub or GitLab.
-For now we decided that using no integrations is the best option.
+For now, we decided that using no integrations is the best option.
 Read more about [integrations](https://backstage.io/docs/integrations/).

 ## Configuration files

 There are 4 configuration files present in this repository.
 Backstage handles configuration files similarly to how `kustomize` handles deployment manifests.
-There is a base configuration file, in this case `app-config.yaml`.
-Then 3 other configuration files add on top of the base config file by merging the two files.
+There is a base configuration file, in this case, `app-config.yaml`.
+Then 3 other configuration files add on top of the base config file by merging the files.
+Not all configs are used at the same time, it only makes sense to run the app with a base config and another, depending on the run environment.

 Only edit the base file if you are sure that the change will be relevant for all other 3 configuration files.
 More information can be found in the backstage [documentation](https://backstage.io/docs/conf/).